-An operation failed because none of the available session contexts could successfully be used for authentication.
+An operation failed because none of the available session contexts could successfully be used for authentication, or the implementation could not determine which context to use for the operation.

 • a remote host does not accept a X509 certificate because the respective CA is unknown there.
 A call to file.copy() should then throw an AuthenticationFailed exception.